 Costs to preserve, repair, or maintain heritage characteristics of properties designated under the Ontario Heritage Act.

 - a.
 Property must be designated under the Ontario Heritage Act. - b.
-Project must address the heritage characteristics of the designated property.
+Project must address the designated heritage characteristics of the property as identified in the designation by-law.